calebong/calebong.github.io/index.md

    <td style="text-align:left;"> Mondee Inc., a San Mateo, California-based travel company, is going public via a merger with Ithax Acquisition Corp.
         ITHX,
         +0.31%,
        a special-purpose acquisition corporation backed by the founder of Ithaca Capital and the principals of Axia Ventures.
 The deal is valued at about $1 billion and is expected to close in the first half of 2022, at which point the combined company will be named Mondee and trade on Nasdaq under the ticker "MOND."
 The company was founded in 2011 by Prasad Gundumogula, who is its current CEO, and initially focused on the private airfare market.
 It has since expanded to hotel and cars, cruise and tour offerings.
 Brands it owns include TripPro, Rocketrip, TripPlanet, TripPay and UnPub.
 "Mondee's vision is to transform the entire travel industry, as it already provides 'travel solutions in a box' to an extensive network of leisure travel agents, gig-economy workers, corporate and closed membership groups, connecting them seamlessly to a deep pool of airline, hotel, package and ancillary content," Gundumogula said in a statement.
 The new company will have $241.5 million in cash from the SPX and another $50 million in a private investment in public equity, or PIPE, from investors including Morgan Stanley Investment Management, Origami and ARCPE; principals of major private equity funds; strategic investors in travel and leisure such as Travco and Entertainment Benefits Group (EBG); and a diverse group of prominent family offices from the U.S. and Europe.
-Proceeds will be used to pursue an M&amp;A strategy. , Moderna Chief Executive Stephane Bancel calls the data 'reassuring,' but adds the company will continue developing an Omicron-specific booster candidate.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              , Ciara Linnane is MarketWatch's investing- and corporate-news editor.
+Proceeds will be used to pursue an M&amp;A strategy. , A recent study that surveyed average retirees between age 62 and 75 and found that three-quarters of them had seen their assets remain the same or grow in retirement.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 , Ciara Linnane is MarketWatch's investing- and corporate-news editor.
 She is based in New York. </td>
   </tr>
   <tr>
    <td style="text-align:left;"> https://tradingeconomics.com/south-africa/stock-market </td>